vladetd/lumen-oauthdemo/readme.md

 ]);
 ```
 In the `routes/web.php` file a route is created for issuing access tokens.
 In the `app/Providers/AppServiceProvider` the Auth Server is booted.
-The Auth server has some dependencies which are implemented in `app/Services/Oauth`.
+The Auth server has some dependencies which are implemented in `app/Services/Oauth` folder.
 Those are the repositories and the entities.

 The Auth Server is booted and grants are enabled with: